We are NextWealth

 Outside of work Philip can be found in the pool or gym or working on his family farm in Wiltshire.

-Mark Aldous is NextWealth’s quantitative researcher, he focuses on the collection and analysis of data for our research projects and turning data into actionable insights.
+Mark Aldous is NextWealth’s Senior Quantitative Researcher, he focuses on the collection and analysis of data for our research projects and turning data into actionable insights.